Michael Elgin: Impact Wrestling (2019–2020)

+At Bound for Glory 2019, Elgin defeated Naomichi Marufuji. on the November 5 episode of Impact Wrestling, Elgin defeated Fallah Bahh. at Turning Point, Elgin defeated Mike Orlando. on the November 19 episode of Impact Wrestling, Elgin competed in a gauntlet match to become #1 contender for the World title but failed to win the match. on the December 3 episode of Impact Wrestling, Elgin defeated Brian Cage and Eddie Edwards.
+At No Surrender, Elgin defeated Larry D.

+At Hard To Kill (2020), Elgin lost to Eddie Edwards.
+At Bash at the Brewery 2, Elgin defeated Joey Ryan.
+Starting on the January 28 episode of Impact Wrestling, Elgin and Eddie Edwards competed in a best of 5 series that ened in a draw on the March 10 episode of Impact. on the Match 24 episode of Impact, Elgin and Taya Valkyrie defeated Eddie Edwards and Tessa Blanchard.
+At Rebellion, Elgin competed in a Three-way match for the TNA World Heavyweight Championship which was won by Moose. on the May 19 episode of Impact Wrestling, Elgin defeated Sami Callihan. on the May 26 episode of Impact Wrestling, Elgin lost to Trey. on the June 9 episode of Impact Wrestling, Elgin defeated Ken Shamrock and Sami Callihan in a three way match. on the June 20 episode of TNA Xplosion, Elgin defeated Larry D in his final match for TNA.

+On June 22, 2020, it was announced that Elgin was suspended by Impact following sexual assault allegations that were made public as part of the Speaking Out movement.
+On June 26, Impact Wrestling announced Elgin would be removed from all future programing and his contract would be terminated.

 Pro Wrestling Noah (2019–2022)

 Elgin made his Pro Wrestling NOAH debut on November 2, 2019 in Battle of Aesthetics facing Takashi Sugiura for the newly created GHC National Championship, in which he lost.
 Elgin returned on January 4, 2020 during the Korakuen Hall tour, facing Katsuhiko Nakajima in a winning effort, and facing Masao Inoue in a winning effort the following day.

 On May 21, 2022, Elgin teamed with Masa Kitamiya defeating Sugiura-gun International (El Hijo de Dr. Wagner Jr. and René Duprée) to win the GHC Tag Team Championships.

 Following his July 9, 2022 arrest, Elgin was stripped of his GHC Tag Team Championship and removed from future Noah shows.

-Independent promotions (2022–present)
+Independent promotions (2022–2024)

 Elgin won the Championship International Wrestling title in September 2024 by defeating Malice.